 Restorative Practices (RP)

-Restorative Practices (RP) empower schools to build a community where all students, staff, and families feel connected and valued within the school building.
+Restorative Practices (RP) empower schools to build a community where all students, staff, and families feel connected and valued.
 If a situation occurs where harm is done, schools can also use RP to address behavior in a way that holds students accountable for repairing the harm while still providing them with an honorable path back into the school community.

 Students cannot learn if they are not in school.
 Restorative Practices help keep students in school by increasing connections between all members of the school community and decreasing referrals, suspensions, and dropout rates.